 - Q1.
-Students have knowledge of all eight Career Success Standards and understand how they will be evaluated on meeting these Standards throughout enrollment in the program. - Q2.
+Students have knowledge of all eight Career Success Standards, including customer service skills, and understand how they will be evaluated on meeting these Standards throughout enrollment in the program. - Q2.
 Students can identify their individualized plan to develop and demonstrate competency in the Career Success Standards.